Credit Information in Earnings Calls

-Because of the high dimensionality of this problem -- there are tens of thousands of words, bigrams, and trigrams -- we use two dimensionality reduction techniques.
-We first restrict our attention to the 2000 or 5000 most-frequent tokens in our training set (either the full sample or a rolling subsample).
-We then select a subset of these words which have the highest explanatory power for the panel of either investment grade (IG) or high-yield (HY) CDS spreads.
-We analyze these sets separately because the credit-relevant language used in IG and HY calls appears distinct.
-These tokens are chosen by regressing the CDS level prevailing immediately after the earnings call on each of the 2000 or 5000 candidate token counts, and then selecting the one with the highest $R^2$.
-We then recursively regress the residual from the prior step on the set of all still-unselected token counts to see which one has the highest explanatory power.
-Because this recursive process avoids running multivariate regressions, it is highly computationally efficient.
-Our NLP approach uses either the full-sample of data or rolling subsamples.
+Because of the high dimensionality of this problem -- there are tens of thousands of tokens -- we use a novel, computationally efficient approach to select the subset of tokens with the highest explanatory power for CDS spreads.
+For each token, we regress the CDS level prevailing immediately after each call on the number of times that token appears in the credit-relevant portion of the call.
+We first select the token whose count leads to the highest regression $R^2$.
+We then recursively regress the residual from the prior step on each of the still-unselected token counts to find the one with the highest $R^2$.
+We implement the above procedure for the panels of investment grade (IG) or high-yield (HY) CDS spreads separately because the credit-relevant language used in IG and HY calls is distinct.
+Our NLP methodology uses either the full-sample of data or rolling subsamples.
 In the latter case, we use no forward-looking information in the construction of the implied credit spread.
-The computational efficiency of our token selection method allows us to conduct fully out-of-sample rolling analysis where the entire text model is re-estimated in each successive subsample.
+The computational efficiency of our methodology -- which results from not having to run multivariate regressions -- allows us to conduct fully out-of-sample rolling analysis where new tokens are re-selected in each successive subsample.